harryrabin/bun-patchbay/README.md

 ## Building

-PatchBay does not require any kind of build phase to run.
-Bun has a JIT TypeScript compiler.
+PatchBay does not *require* any kind of build phase to run.
+All environment setup, including TypeScript compilation, is performed on launch.
 The included build script is just a convenience script that:

 1. Clears out the dist folder
 2. Runs webpack for your static assets
 3. Runs `bun bun` to bundle your app's dependencies.